 • Values – what ethics and morals are important?

-• Views – what beliefs and opinions does the brand hold?
+• Views – what beliefs and opinions do the brand hold?

 • Virtues – what skills and knowledge does it have?